Bromfenac: History

 For ophthalmic use, bromfenac has been prescribed more than 20,000,000 times across the world.
 As an eye drop, it has been available since 2000, starting in Japan where it was sold as Bronuck.
 It was first FDA approved for use in the United States in 2005, and it was marketed as Xibrom, twice-daily.
-In October 2010 Bromday received FDA approval as a new, once-daily formulation.
-More recently, in 2013, Prolensa has also been approved by the FDA.
+In October 2010 Bromday received US FDA approval as a new, once-daily formulation.
+In 2013, Prolensa has also been approved by the FDA.
 Bromfenac eye drops have been marketed in the European Union since 2011, and are available on worldwide markets with agreements from Bausch & Lomb, Croma-Pharma, and other companies.

 Bromfenac was formerly marketed in the United States by Wyeth-Ayerst in an oral formulation called Duract for short-term relief of pain (less than 10 days at a time).
 It was brought to market in July 1997, and was withdrawn 22 June 1998, following numerous reports of hepatotoxicity in patients who had taken the medication for longer than the recommended 10-day period.